- 2012 HOOPS FOR HOPE

 Special thanks to our event host in Napa Valley,

-NUCDF families, friends and supporters joined together to help raise awareness of UCDs and make research breakthroughs possible by participating in our 4th Annual Cure the Cycle Challenge.
-In just three years, the participants of the Cure the Cycle Challenge events have raised over $250,000 for breakthrough research to help stop the devastating neurological effects on the brain.
+NUCDF families, friends and supporters joined together to help raise awareness of UCDs and make research breakthroughs possible by participating in our 5th Annual Cure the Cycle Challenge.
+Our 2015 event participants raised over $109,000, making the total amount to date from the Challenge over $400,000 for breakthrough research to help stop the devastating neurological effects on the brain.
 That's amazing, but the impact it makes on the future of those affected with UCD is profound.

 Cyclists participated in Napa Valley, California and many UCD families joined us in spirit as "Virtual Riders" from home.
 (A virtual riders is anyone who is passionate about supporting the fight to conquer UCD but could not attend the ride in person).
 Participants set up their own personal fundraising pages on the Challenge website to gather pledge donations, and to tell their family's story about UCD and why they support the fight to conquer UCD.
 Our Challenge is held in Memory of Jim Stavas, a Napa Valley fire captain who was suddenly struck down by an undiagnosed urea cycle disorder (more about Jim).